How do we use Speakeasy to generate a mock server from our OpenAPI spec for SDK and integration tests?

 Key Takeaways:

-How do I set up a mock-server workflow with Speakeasy for SDK and integration tests?
+How do I set up a mock-style test flow using Speakeasy for SDK and integration tests?

 Expanded Explanation: